Abir-IA/Abir-AI/content/home/about.md

 I am a Data Science Enthusiast, I enjoy learning new technologies especially in the field of Data Analysis, Predictive modelling and Machine Learning.

-In my spare time, I love reading books (I have an eclectic preferences) and also listening to podcasts especially about personal development and motivation, because I believe that human potential can always be improved.